MicrosoftDocs/customer-voice/cv-docs/send-survey-link.md

 # Send a survey link to others

 If you don't have the email addresses of the people from whom you want to collect feedback, or if you don't want to use the built-in email composer for this purpose, you can easily copy a link to your survey.
 You can then send your survey by pasting the link in an email, on a webpage, or in any mode of communication you want to use.
 The recipients can select the link and complete the survey.
 The survey link will be a short URL that can be easily distributed by the platforms that have a lower character limit (for example, SMS or Twitter).
-The short URL will be in the following format: `https://<region>.microsoft.com/<10-digit code>`
+The short URL will be in the following format: `https://<region>.microsoft.com/<10-digit code>`.

+You can create a generic survey link or custom survey links.
+Generic survey link is a common link that can be shared with your intended audience.
+Custom survey links are created using survey variables and are different for a group of audience.
+For example, as a restaurant manager, you can create multiple survey links based on the restaurant's location.
+Location is a survey variable in this case.
+Each location is mapped to an account in Dynamics 365 and the survey responses can be mapped to respective accounts.
+This helps to categorize survey responses as per the survey variables.

 > [!NOTE]
 > - The survey link generated is a non-personalized link.
 If the **Only people in my organization can respond** setting is turned off in [distribution settings](distribution-settings.md), you won't be able to record the respondent's name or determine whether the respondent has submitted only one response.
 > - If you've personalized your survey by using variables, they won't be replaced with their values and the variable names will be displayed as-is.

-**To send a survey by using a link**
+## Create a generic link

 1. Open the survey, and go to the **Send** tab.